I got to say, you know, regardless of how you feel about the president, President Bush had a rough weekend.

 I happen to think that a rising tide lifting all boats by everybody earning more money is a much more cohesive, much more, shall we say, less Darwinist society.

-But if you merely hire a government to say, you know, I'm gonna take thirty, forty billion from, oh, I don't know, automobile workers in Alabama and Tennessee and South Carolina, and I'm gonna give it to Detroit because I've got to keep the Union strong.
+But if you merely hire government to say, you know, I'm going to take $30, $40 billion from, oh, I don't know, automobile workers in Alabama and Tennessee and South Carolina, and I'm going to give it to Detroit because I've got to keep the union strong.

 I'm a Democratic congressman.